 The Parasympathetic Nervous System

 If our parasympathetic nervous system is activated then your heart rate and breathing will slow, and bodily functions such as digestion will go back to normal.
+Hence why it’s called rest and digest!
+Your parasympathetic system controls your body’s ability to relax and so this is what we want to activate to make us feel calmer.

 The Vagus Nerve

-Understanding how to activate the vagus nerve and parasympathetic nervous system can help us feel calmer quicker – so let’s move onto some tips to do just that!
+Understanding how to activate the vagus nerve and parasympathetic nervous system can help us feel calmer quicker – so let’s move on to some tips to do just that!

 7 Tips for Calming the Nervous System Quickly